ericyd/gdrive-copy/README.md

 ## Usage

-1. Select your folder with the Google Picker
+1. Select your folder with the Google Picker, or paste a folder URL with Ctrl-C
 2. Choose a name for the new folder
-3. Click "Copy Folder" and wait for the script to complete!
+3. Click "Copy Folder".
+When the copy begins, you will be alerted that you can close the window.

 In addition, the app user will become the owner of the new folder and all sub-folders and contents.
 This makes it especially handy for making a new copy of shared information when someone leaves an organization.